squid-cache/squid-cache.github.io/Features/SslPeekAndSplice.rst

 # Trust, but verify:
 # Bump if in doubt.
 ssl_bump splice serverIsBank
-ssl_bump bump haveServerName
-ssl_bump peek all
-ssl_bump bump all
+ssl_bump bump monitoredSites  # this is redundant since there is "ssl_bump bump all" ssl_bump peek all ssl_bump bump all
 }}}

-{{{
-# Better safe than sorry:
-# Terminate all strange connections.
-ssl_bump splice serverIsBank
-ssl_bump bump haveServerName
-ssl_bump peek all
-ssl_bump terminate all
-}}}

 === Peek at SNI and Bump ===

-SNI is obtained by peeking during step #1.
-Peeking during step #1 does _not_ preclude future bumping.
+SNI is obtained by parsing TLS ClientHello during step #2 (which is instructed by ''ssl_bump peek step1'').
+Parsing TLS ClientHello does _not_ preclude future bumping.
 If you want to get SNI and bump, then peek at step #1 and bump at the next step (i.e., step #2):

 {{{
 acl step1 at_step SslBump1
 ssl_bump peek step1
-ssl_bump bump haveServerName !serverIsBank ssl_bump splice all
+ssl_bump bump monitoredSites !serverIsBank ssl_bump splice all
 }}}